Where to Allocate HOA Fees to Improve Your Community

-As part of an HOA board of directors, you are tasked with collecting HOA fees from community residents and allocating them to services as needed.
+As part of a homeowner association (HOA) board of directors, you are tasked with collecting HOA assessment fees from community residents and allocating them to services as needed.
 It’s not always easy to determine where to allocate these funds.
 One great way to determine how to allocate HOA fees is to ask the community for feedback.
-Another is to work with a Phoenix HOA property management services company.
+Another way is to work with a Phoenix HOA property management services company and build a proper annual budget that allocates funds based on community needs.

-On average, HOA fees may be between $200 and $400 per month, but they can be higher or lower, depending on the needs of the HOA and the services you provide.
+On average, HOA fees may be a couple hundred dollars a month, but they can be higher or lower, depending on the needs of the HOA and the services you provide.
 Here are a few common ways HOAs allocate the money they collect through these regular fees:

 Effective Community Security

-- The presence of private security guards in common areas; and
+- The presence of private security guards in common areas

 - Regular maintenance checks and updates